Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Introduction

-It has been observed at the RHIC and LHC that the $R_{\rm AA}$ of charmed hadrons is much less than unity at high $p_{\rm T}$~\cite{PhysRevC.99.034908,Abelev2012,Adam2016,Acharya2018,2018474}, indicating that charm quarks lose significant energy in the QGP medium.
-It has also been observed~\cite{PhysRevC.99.034908,Abelev2012,Adam2016,2018474} that, at $p_{\rm T}>$ 5 GeV/$c$, the measured values of charm meson and light-flavor hadron $R_{\rm AA}$ are approximately equal.
-The interpretation of this observation is difficult due to the interplay of other effects not related to medium induced energy-loss, for example differences in the fragmentation functions and $p_{\rm T}$ spectra~\cite{PhysRevLett.112.042302}.
-Similarly, the $R_{\rm AA}$ of bottom and charm hadrons are observed to be similar within uncertainties for $p_{\rm T}$ larger than 7 GeV/$c$ at the LHC~\cite{PhysRevLett.119.152301,2018474}, where differences due to mass effects become small.
-Measurements at the LHC of non-prompt J/$\psi$ and $D^{0}$ $R_{\rm AA}$ at $p_{\rm T}<$ 20 GeV/$c$ show a hint of energy loss mass ordering when compared to measurements of prompt $D^{0}$ $R_{\rm AA}$~\cite{Sirunyan2018,PhysRevLett.123.022001}.
-However, one needs to take into account the bottom hadron decay kinematics and different heavy-flavor hadron fractions in $p$+$p$ and heavy-ion collisions to interpret the data directly.
-Models including the mass dependence of parton energy loss have predicted significantly different values of nuclear modification factors for bottom and charm hadrons in heavy-ion collisions in the $p_{\rm T}$ ranges probed at RHIC~\cite{PhysRevLett.100.192301,PhysRevC.92.024907,PhysRevC.78.014904,PhysRevC.90.034910}.
+At $p_{\rm T}<2$\,GeV/$c$, a "flow hump" is seen in charm hadron $R_{\rm AA}$ due to the collective radial flow transferred to the charm quark while at $p_{\rm T}>$ 5\,GeV/$c$, the charm hadron $R_{\rm AA}$ is much less than unity and is approximately the same as charged hadrons at sufficiently high $p_{\rm T}$ ($>$ 8-10\,GeV/$c$)~\cite{PhysRevC.99.034908,Abelev2012,Adam2016,Acharya2018,2018474,ALICE:2021rxa}.
+The interpretation of this observation is complicated by the interplay of other effects not related to medium induced energy loss, for example differences in the fragmentation functions and $p_{\rm T}$ spectra~\cite{RAPP201821,OHFOV1,OHFOV2,OHFOV3,PhysRevLett.112.042302}.
+The $R_{\rm AA}$ of bottom and charm hadrons are observed at the LHC to be similar within uncertainties for $p_{\rm T}$ larger than 7 GeV/$c$~\cite{PhysRevLett.119.152301,2018474}.
+Measurements at the LHC of bottom-decayed $J/\psi$ and $D^{0}$ $R_{\rm AA}$ at $p_{\rm T}<$ 20 GeV/$c$ show a hint of energy loss mass ordering when compared to measurements of prompt $D^{0}$ $R_{\rm AA}$~\cite{Sirunyan2018,PhysRevLett.123.022001,ATLAS:2018hqe}.
+The ALICE and ATLAS collaborations report separate values for bottom- and charm-decayed lepton $R_{AA}$ in the $p_{\rm T}$ interval [3,8] GeV/$c$ that are consistent with the mass ordering of energy loss~\cite{ALICE:2016uid,ATLAS:2021xtw,2021136558}.
+Models including the mass dependence of parton energy loss have predicted significantly different values of nuclear modification factors for bottom and charm hadrons and their decay leptons in heavy-ion collisions in the $p_{\rm T}$ ranges probed at RHIC~\cite{PhysRevLett.100.192301,PhysRevC.92.024907,PhysRevC.78.014904,PhysRevC.90.034910}.
 Therefore, a comparison of charm and bottom hadron nuclear modification factors at RHIC is an excellent probe of the expected hierarchy of parton energy loss.
+The PHENIX experiment has reported a hint of a bottom- and charm- decayed electron $R_{\rm AA}$ separation in the $p_{\rm T}$ interval of [3,4] GeV/$c$~\cite{PhysRevC.93.034904, PHENIX:BOTTOM}.